 A. GENERAL NOTES

-In Turkey, the Law No. 6698 on the Protection of Personal Data (the Law), which entered into force in 2016, and the relevant regulations, communiqués, guidelines and decisions published by the Personal Data Protection Authority (the Authority) are used as legislation on personal data.
+In Turkey, Law No. 6698 on the Protection of Personal Data (the Law), which entered into force in 2016, and the relevant regulations, communiqués, guidelines, and decisions published by the Personal Data Protection Authority (the Authority) are used as legislation on personal data.

 B. IMMEDIATELY AFTER THE DISASTER: PERSONAL DATA DURING SEARCH AND RESCUE OPERATIONS